-Table 1: ADM Keys and Indicators
+Table 1 : ADM Keys and Indicators

-Key Function Startup/Shutdown Key and Indicator Press to startup or shutdown the pump/motor.
-Solid green indicates that power is applied to the motor.
-Solid yellow indicates that power to the motor is off.
-Blinking green or yellow indicates that the system is in Setup mode.
+Кеу Function Press to startup or shutdown the pump/motor. Ċ, Solid green indicates that power is applied to the motor.
+Startup/Shutdown Solid yellow indicates that power to the motor is off.
+Key and Indicator Blinking green or yellow indicates that the system is in Setup mode.
 Stop Press to immediately stop the system and remove motor power.
 Soft Keys Press to select the specific screen or operation shown on the display directly next to each key.
 The top left soft key is the Edit key, which allows access to any settable fields on a screen.
-Navigation Keys Left/Right Arrows: Use to move from screen to screen.
-Up/Down Arrows: Use to move among fields on a screen, items on a dropdown menu, or multiple screens within a function.
-Numeric Keypad Use to input values.
-See ADM Display, page 13.
+Left/Right Arrows: Use to move from screen to screen. • Up/Down Arrows: Use to move among fields on a screen, items on a dropdown menu, or multiple screens within a function.
+Also used to toggle between Mix Units on Home Screen.
+Navigation Keys Numeric Keypad Use to input values.
+See ADM Display, page 12.
 Cancel Use to cancel a data entry field.
 Setup Press to enter or exit Setup mode.
 Enter Press to choose a field to update, to make a selection, to save a selection or value, to enter a screen, or to acknowledge an event.